-- A BA Degree with at least Second Class Honours, Grade II in the subject of the MA (or in a relevant subject) and at least Second Class Honours, Grade II in the second subject. - A BA Degree with at least Second Class Honours, Grade I in the subject of the MA or in a relevant subject. - Second Class Honours, Grade I (or equivalent standard) in a relevant postgraduate diploma. - Second Class Honours, Grade I in the relevant MA Qualifying Examination.
+- A BA Degree with at least Second Class Honours, Grade II in the subject of the MA (or in a relevant subject) and at least Second Class Honours, Grade II in the second subject. - A BA Degree with at least Second Class Honours, Grade I in the subject of the MA or in a relevant subject. - Second Class Honours, Grade I (or equivalent standard) in a relevant postgraduate diploma. - Second Class Honours, Grade I in the relevant MA Qualifying Examination (for BA (Day) graduates of UCD only).